takafumihoriuchi/natural_language_processing/README.md

 # HMM problems in Python
-This repository contains implementations of Hidden Markov Model problems (mostly in Python).
+This repository contains implementations of Hidden Markov Model problems.